mbessler/botalert-botblock/wordpress/wp-botalert/readme.txt

 = What is BotAlert/BotBlock =

-[BotAlert/BotBlock](http://pramana.com/ "BotAlert/BotBlock") is an invisible CAPTCHA replacement solution by Pramana Inc.
+[BotAlert/BotBlock](http://pramana.com/ "BotAlert/BotBlock") is an invisible CAPTCHA replacement/alternative solution by Pramana Inc.

 This plugin is [WordPress MU](http://mu.wordpress.org/) compatible.